 See the price tags and weep

 Online I saw some vital statistics, like Patagonia’s use of recycled materials and organic cotton.
 Not particularly exciting, I thought; plenty of companies are doing the same these days.
-And when I saw my heart sank.
+And when I saw the price tags, my heart sank.

 Patagonia was among the first labels to recycle PET bottles into clothing.
 It offers both a lifetime warranty and a free repair service

 But over the past year, I started to learn more about Patagonia.
 This time, what I learned held my attention.
 People in the fashion industry who I spoke to, or read about in interviews, often refer to Patagonia as an example, a source of inspiration.
-A few months ago, Patagonia came up again.
+A few months ago, when I started to research the cotton farming industry, Patagonia came up again.

 Patagonia was one of the first clothing companies in the world to fully switch to organic cotton.
 And that was back in 1996, long before most other labels were even aware of the damage that conventional cotton farming was doing to people and the environment all over the world.
 It was a revolutionary move, because at that time there was hardly any organic cotton available anywhere.
 So Patagonia started creating its own partnerships with cotton farmers.